Synertry/lucky-numbers-calc/README.md

 # lucky-number-calculator
-All codes based on PHP
+Whole code is based on PHP.
+I may add additional languages.

 This code was created as an application requirement for a company.
 It's publishment on Github was intended to make the code "official" under my name.